TBSHRichard/RbxSyncRoML/README.md

 Follow the installation instructions for [node-gyp](https://github.com/nodejs/node-gyp) (you can skip installing the node package `npm install -g node-gyp`, just follow the setup for your OS).

+Also, make sure you add Python to your path.
+If on windows and using the node global install option, you can run `npm --add-python-to-path install -g windows-build-tools`.

 ### 2. Install Node Packages

 From the main directory for this project, run `npm install`.
 If there are failures, go back and make sure you have Node